nickmeldrum/nickmeldrumdotcom-githubpages/_drafts/promises.md

 > "How do they do that? (support both callbacks by default *and* a `.promise()` method)"

-I realised these were 2 excellent questions to trigger an explanation of why we are where we are with promises and node.
-Maybe that can help us understand node and promises a bit better along the way.
+I realised these were 2 excellent questions to trigger an explanation of why and where we are with promises and node.

 On researching this topic I learnt about a fascinating issue with node and Promises.
 So this one's for you, Ravish!